 Across the road on the left side is another viewing platform where you can see an excellent view of the Wailua River, and on a clear day, Mt Wai’ale’ale.
 Wailua Valley is 20 miles long, and an extremely fertile area.
 The Wailua River is the only river in the state of Hawaii that is deep and wide enough to be navigable by motorized commercial vessels.
 The river is a hub of activity for visitors and locals with kayaking, boat tours, motorboats, and waterskiing being quite popular.

 An excellent way to experience the Wailua River is by kayak.
 Many kayak tour companies operate along the Wailua river with the most popular destination being Uluwehi Falls (aka Secret Falls).
-Our recommendation is Kayak Kauai who have been doing a great job guiding people on Kauai since 1984.
-It is a 45-minute paddle up river to the place where you pull out your boat and then a 25 minute walk along the forest floor to Uluwehi Falls.
-It is also possible to rent a kayak and paddle the river on your own; however be aware that going down stream is often more challenging than going up because when paddling back downstream you are often headed directly into the wind.
+It is a 45-minute paddle upriver to the place where you pull out your boat and then a 25-minute walk along the forest floor to Uluwehi Falls.
+It is also possible to rent a kayak and paddle the river on your own; however, be aware that going downstream is often more challenging than going up because when paddling back downstream you are often headed directly into the wind.